gharials/dev-path/docs/operating-systems/os-basics.md

 A computer consists of these fundamental components: CPUs or processors, memory (aka RAM), and storage (aka disk).
 Besides these a computer may have many other peripheral devices.
 An operating system controls and coordinates all _resources_ (e.g. processor, memory, disk, devices, etc.) of a computer.
 It also controls all programs (_processes_ in OS terminology) running on a computer.

+## Command line interfaces (CLIs)

+The early operating systems used to have only command line interfaces: users had to perform all tasks by typing in commands.
+It was inconvenient for many reasons.
+All modern OSs are graphical user interface based.
+It may sound strange at first, however, the old command line interfaces (CLI) have some benefits too.
+That is why the modern OSs provide command line interfaces besides the graphical interface.

+CLIs are particularly helpful when you want to automate a _batch of tasks_ (that is a number of tasks to be executed one after another).
+Say, you want to download and install a few programs one after another.
+In such situations in a graphical interface, you have to be in front of the computer during the entire process.
+But if all the download and install commands were written down in a script, as is done in this [example](https://gist.github.com/brettjrea/e566a998d102ea2c2b8220c9c585e438), the commands would execute one after another on their own until they are finished.

+The Windows operating system provides two CLIs: the _Command Prompt_ (the old one) and _Power Shell_ (the new and more capable one).
+Search for command prompt and power shell from start menu if you want to run them.
+The Linux OSs provide the _Shell_ CLI and its derivative _Bash_.

+The window where users input commands is called a _terminal._ Commands vary from CLI to CLI: the same command may work on one but not on the other.
+The `ls` command, for example, is available in Power Shell but not in Command Prompt.

 ## 32-bit and 64-bit OS

 Often when you want to download an application, you find that two versions (_builds_) are available: 32-bit and 64-bit (for example, the FileZilla FTP client: [64-bit](https://filezilla-project.org/download.php) and [32-bit](https://filezilla-project.org/download.php?platform=win32)).
 The two builds provide the same functionality, but they differ on the _type of CPU_ they are targeted for.